colinw10/huddl-app/docs/copilot-task/01-CONTEXT-AND-STRATEGY.md

 - `useMemo` was REMOVED from post grouping logic for fresh renders
 - Grouping now happens directly without memoization caching

+**groupPosts.js - River Timeline "Space Economy" (Dec 2024):**

+- Changed from grouping by `date + userId` to **`userId` only**
+- Each user now appears as exactly ONE row in the timeline
+- All posts (thoughts, media, milestones) collected in that single row
+- Carousel arrows navigate between posts of the same type
+- `mostRecentDate` tracks when user was last active (shown in header)
+- This enables "space economy" - scan 10 users at a glance vs 30+ rows

 **Home.jsx & Profile.jsx Inline Composers:**